 To the court of France, the back down from Indochina was not an option since it meant giving England full control of Southeast Asia.
 De Lagree' associate obviously knew and took advantage of it.
 The account of the failing trip, on the other hand, provided them with crucial information for their next plan of colonizing the whole of Indochina.
 The exploration of the upper part of the Mekong river provided them with enough information about Laos that was going to become the next target of the French colonization.
 Despite the lack of other resources, Laos was the producer of opium, a high commodity that would generate good revenue for the colony (The French Indochina: The colonization of Laos: The Opium trade).

-When King Norodom took hold of the Khmer throne after his father's death, he was not crowned because the royal regalia needed for the coronation was held at the Siam court.
-The French authorities prevented him to make a trip to Bangkok for the crowning and by doing so, forced the latter to yield to their demand.
+When King Norodom took hold of the Khmer throne after his father' s death, he was not crowned because the royal regalia needed for the coronation was held at the Siam court.
+In the attempt to force the prince into yielding to their demand, the French authorities prevented him to make a trip to Bangkok for the crowning.
 They allowed the coronation to take place only after he agreed to sign the Franco-Cambodian treaty in 1863.
-In a desperate move, King Norodom had also yielded to Bangkok.
+In a desperate move, he had also promised the same favor to Bangkok.
 Just three months after the conclusion of the Franco-Cambodian treaty was signed, he secretly signed in December 1863 a new treaty with Siam that completely undermined the provisions of the French-imposed agreement (Notes: The new treaty with Siam).
 The French colonist might not understand why King Norodom was willing to sign such treaty with Siam, seemingly at the heavy cost for both himself and his Kingdom.
 They knew that King Norodom was still trying to use his personal connection with Bangkok to undermine their control but what they did not know was how far King Norodom was willing to bet for both the Siamese court and the French protectorate to get their approval for the throne.
 As it appears in the new treaty, King Norodom left the control of the two provinces to Bangkok, in return for the latter' s approval of his coronation.
 Later reassessment indicated that King Norodom was only reassuring Siam of extending the original accord that already granted the Siam court to take hold of the two provinces only for the time being.
 According to the original treaty, the two provinces were supposed to be returned to Cambodia soon after King Rama I' s death.
-The Khmer court had then tried in vain to have Siam returning them back during the next reigns of Siamese kings.
-In a lawless world that no one win except by military force, treaties without proper endorsement were potentially ignored.
+The Khmer court had then tried in vain to remind Siam of the original agreement during the next reigns of Siamese kings.
+In a lawless world that military campaigns hold all the decision making, treaties without proper military endorsement were potentially ignored.
 Surrounded by aggressive neighbors, the Khmer court was not in a position to enforce the treaty without endangering further the suzerainty of Cambodia.
-Now, king Norodom had to yield to the Siam court again for the throne.
+Now, king Norodom had to yield to the Siam court again for the Khmer throne.
 Held a year later in 1864, the coronation was conducted in a joint ceremony by both the representatives of France and Siam (Notes: The Coronation of King Norodom).
 After the coronation, King Norodom had to face even more difficult tasks of handling the interference of both France and the Siamese court.
 To enhance his position, the new king tried to play them against each other in a dangerous political joggling game.
-With little chance of winning, the game was the only option left for him to play against the two master minds.
-For the Siam' s court, the game was not new and was already been mastered.
-Like they had done before, they quickly grabbed whatever presented as opportunities to them and wait patiently for the auspicious moment to take control of the game and turned it in their favor.
-To the French colonists, the game was at first a disconcerting setback but hardly lost anything to Siam.
-As a matter of fact, they had nothing to lose to the Khmer court either.
-As stated by the Admiral Duperre, the French already won even before the game started.
-What the French authority need to do was to tolerate the manner in which King Norodom played his game.
+With no other solution in sight, the game was the only option left for him to play against the two master minds.
+For the Siam' s court, the game was not new and was already been mastered through out past relation with Cambodia.
+Like they had done before, they quickly grabbed whatever presented as opportunities to them and wait patiently for the auspicious moment to take control of the game to turn it in their favor.
+To the French colonists, the game was at first a disconcerting setback but hardly lost anything to Siam and as a matter of fact, they had nothing to lose to the Khmer court either.
+By taking Cambodia as a French protectorat, the French already won even before the game started.
+As stated by the French admiral Duperre, What the French authority need to do was to tolerate the manner in which King Norodom played his game.
 If the King was at the time uncooperative, he had substantial grievances to level again the French in relation to the frontiers of his kingdom.
 Unlike Vietnam that was subdued and remained under the French control through military force, neither the lost of Prey-Nokor to Vietnam nor the western provinces to Siam was by military mean.
 They were on the contrary, temporary treaties that were un-keenly broken by both Hue and Siam for their own benefits (The Kingdom of Syam: The Siamese dependency: The Thonpuri' s strategy).
 Needless to say, King Norodom still held the lost territories dearly as legally belonged to Cambodia.

 Until 1887, French officials in Cambodia were all reporting to the governor of Cochinchina who was also in command of the French military post in Prey-Nokor.
-As decisions for Cambodia were made in Saigon, there was a tendency of ignoring Cambodian interest.
+As decisions for Cambodian affairs were made in Saigon, there was a tendency of ignoring Cambodian interest during the decision making.
 At first, there was some consideration for the differences between the two countries that required careful attention.
-When a colonial decision had to be implemented, at least some accommodations were made up-front to avoid open conflict with Cambodia.
-Nevertheless, Vietnam was always the first to receive any consideration from the governor.
-To suit the colonial agenda, all the measures needed to pass through Vietnam's cooperation and need to say less was at the expense of Cambodia.
-After Doumer's arrival, Colonial policy in regard to Cambodia had changed for the worst.
+When a colonial decision had to be implemented, at least some accommodations were made up-front to avoid open conflict with Cambodia, even though Vietnam was always the first to receive any consideration from the governor.
+To suit the colonial agenda, all the measures needed to pass through Vietnam' s cooperation and needless to say was at the expense of Cambodia.
+After the arrival of the governor general Paul Doumer, Colonial policy in regard to Cambodia had changed for the worst.

 In Doumer' s case, it should be noted, he had less interest in the individual components of the Indochinese region than in organizing an effective over-all administrative and economic control.
 (FPCC:The Civilizing Missioners: P. 49)

 Conforming to this policy, it is clear that the benefit for the French Indochina was often decided without any input from Cambodia.
-As expected, the new policy induced strong resistance from the Cambodian side.
-This time, it was the Khmer throne that created obstacle to the colonial implementation.
-While the court of Hue was generally cooperating, the court of King Norodom was protesting.
+As expected, the new instilled policy induced strong resistance from the Cambodian side and it was the Khmer throne that created obstacle to the colonial implementation.
+While the court of Hue was generally cooperating, King Norodom was protesting his heart out.
 As we had seen, the animosity started since the appeal to the French protectorate about retrieving back Prey-Nokor failed.
 In a closer relationship with Vietnam, the French government never held to their engagement in rectifying the frontier near Chau-Doc and Ha-Tien with Cambodia.
 As everywhere else where conflicts arose between the native Cambodian people and the Vietnamese immigrants, French colonists delegated the control to Vietnamese personal to solve the problems.
 On a higher note, the French officials deliberately hold on to Prey-Nokor and the help of the corrupted Vietnamese officers, continued to draw the benefit from the land concession scheme.
 So far, the plea made by both King Ang-Duang and his son, King Norodom, had been fallen into deaf ears.
 Since it is apparent now that the French colonists were actually the one to blame for the territory lost to the Vietnamese settlers, the Khmer resistance took a different turn.
 The next wave of Khmer resistance was this time directed against the French occupation.
 The increased Vietnamese immigration that was the most important of the Khmer' s concern in the past now took precedence after the colonization.
 The resistance was strong enough to concern the French authority and forced them to be more tactful in handling the politic of the Khmer court.
 As expected, the fierce objection of King Norodom, was more than the French policy could accept and according to the colonial rule, the insubordination had to be corrected.
 French colonists however knew that tough measures did not work and to make the matter worst would further alienate against the Khmer people.
 To achieve their goal, they had to use political tricks learned from Hue and Bangkok in better handling the Khmer court.
-It was an engagement that involved heavily in court manipulation to induce the Khmer court into yielding to their demands.
+It was an engagement that involved heavily manipulation to induce the Khmer court into yielding to their demands.
 In return, they rewarded the King extravaganza life-style that only western colonial wealth could offer.
 Despite all their political animosity toward king Norodom, it is apparent that the French authorities provided him with more than decent personal treatment.
 The royal palace at Phnom Penh, for instance, was the first spacious and luxurious of all royal residences so far known in Khmer history.
-The governor general Paul Doumer found the architecture offensive to his European tastes, but there is no doubt that it was grander and far more imposing than the earlier royal residences at Udong.
-French gifts of carriages and steamboats, added to his elephants and cavalry, bolstered the king 's live style and prestige.
+Doumer found the architecture offensive to his European tastes, but there is no doubt that the royal palace was grander and far more imposing than the earlier royal residences at Udong to the Khmer King.
+French gifts of carriages and steamboats, added to his elephants and cavalry, bolstered the king ' s live style and prestige.
 Despite all the accommodation, King Norodom still maintained his stance and the French colonists needed to look for alternative measures to carry on their colonial agenda.
 As both Siam and Hue have done successfully in the past, the French colony was preparing for the higher level of court' s manipulation.
-The measure was to divert King Norodom's familial rivalry into a political crisis that would cripple the Khmer court.
+The measure was to divert King Norodom' s familial rivalry into a political crisis that would cripple the Khmer court.
 They did not need to do any dirty work and even did not need to look far as fracture already occurred among members of the royal family through intense foreign intervention.
-Under many centuries of Hue and Bangkok 's domination, Khmer royal family was by now broken into many factions leaning heavily on foreign assistance to conduct their day to day rivalry.
+Under many centuries of Hue and Bangkok ' s domination, Khmer royal family was by now broken into many factions leaning heavily on foreign assistance to conduct their day to day rivalry.